 - Warm up the oven to 180° C / 355° F and line a muffin tray with paper muffin cases (or grease them with a bit of oil).
 Move the oven rack a notch down from the middle position.

 - Mash both bananas with a fork, mash one rather finely and leave the other one a little more chunky.

 - Combine the mashed up bananas with maple syrup and nut batter in a medium-size bowl.
 Mix very well.

 - Add the dry ingredients and mix them well until there is no dry flour left, but do not overmix (that’s only important if you are using a flour containing gluten).

 - Transfer the cake batter into the prepared muffin tray.
 Decorate the tops with slivered almonds (if using).

-- Bake for about 18 minutes, or until a toothpick comes out fairy clean.
+- Bake until a toothpick comes out fairy clean, about 20-22 minutes.
 Remove the muffins from the oven and allow them to cool down before eating.

 Notes*These are the three flours I have tried and they all yielded a very nice end-result.
 If you are gluten-free and want to use buckwheat flour, please ensure you use a brand that has been certified as gluten-free as otherwise there may be traces of gluten in it due to factory cross-contamination.